 Once you get the background minutiae of your perforated residence figured out, now it’s time to actually choose a unit or several of them.
 Where you live, and how you live, will again depend on your personal proclivities.
 Also, it will depend on your budget.
 However, if you’re willing to spend a little more, you can usually find some fine options.

 If you’re looking for some residential options, NYC Apartments For Rent in Financial District, 15 Cliff features fine residential living solutions—according to the site, the community features: “…upscale amenities and a vibrant location.
-Enjoy stunning river and city skyline views from our landscaped rooftop deck, work up a sweat in our fully equipped fitness center, and recharge in our on-site café.”
+Enjoy stunning river and city skyline views from our landscaped rooftop deck, work up a sweat in our fully-equipped fitness center, and recharge in our on-site café.”

 That said, many believe that the upper east side is where to live—according to the site, “Renoir House provides the quintessential New York City rental experience.
-Residents indulge in newly redesigned apartments with modern kitchens, baths and barnwood-style flooring, renovated lobby, corridors and elevators paint a perfect picture of luxury…”
+Residents indulge in newly redesigned apartments with modern kitchens, baths, and barnwood-style flooring, renovated lobby, corridors, and elevators paint a perfect picture of luxury…”

 Where you decide to live is ultimately up to you, and going the luxury apartment lifestyle isn’t cheap.
-But at the same time, you need not live in such an apartment permanently.
+But at the same time, you need not to live in such an apartment permanently.
 If you’ve got a few grand and feel like a taste of the “high” life, you can rent out such an apartment for just a few months, and see if you like it.